Frequently Asked Questions

 Must I have a bachelor’s degree to enter the program?

 Yes, a bachelor’s degree from a regionally accredited United States university or college is required.
-We recommend science prerequisites are completed within the past ten years and must be for science majors.
+We recommend science prerequisites are completed within the past ten years, and all science courses must be for science majors.

 Does the MSU MPAS Program give preference to any major?

 No, the program does not give preference to any major.
-The most common majors are in the biological sciences.
+The program utilizes a holistic admissions process.

 Are there any standardized tests required for admission?